alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Committed and creative engineering graduate, passionate about innovation, technology, and out-of-the-box solutions.
+Harnessing the power of data science in the service of humanity.

 I’m a graduate engineer from Pontifícia Universidade Católica Rio de Janeiro with a double degree with École Centrale Paris, currently working as a data scientist using skills such as Python, SQL, AWS, Keras, and Scikit-Learn for dealing with real-world problems.
 Data scientist at Cyberlabs, solving different machine learning challenges, analyzing data trends and patterns for forecasting.

 **Programming Languages**: Python, R, JavaScript, Matlab, C/C++